yishivon/gittest/readme.txt

-git is a version control tool. git is free for use.
+git is a version control tool. git is a frese software.